LAST UPDATED: February 22nd, 2021

 To retain muscles during your weight loss, you need to work out, but excessive training can lead to muscle loss because of the calorie deficit.

-The most common mistake made while on a diet is having a strenuous training: too many exercises, series, and reps.
+The most common mistake made while on a diet is having strenuous training: too many exercises, series, and reps.

 Rigorous diets can be risky because you might lose muscles when you intake a very small number of calories.